UEFA Futsal Champions League elite round: Anderlecht, Benfica, Palma, Sporting into finals

 Article body

-Benfica, Mallorca Palma Futsal, Sporting Anderlecht Futsal and Sporting CP are into the UEFA Futsal Champions League finals after topping their elite round groups, with holders Barça eliminated narrowly on goal difference by the Belgian side.
+Benfica, Mallorca Palma Futsal, Sporting Anderlecht Futsal and Sporting CP are through to the UEFA Futsal Champions League finals after topping their elite round groups, with holders Barça eliminated narrowly on goal difference by the Belgian side.

 The four group winners will progress to the knockout finals on 4/5 and 6/7 May, with the hosts and draw date to be confirmed.